 uppermost parts but we are getting some great reports fo trout caught in the middle and lower

 sections.
 There are some good Blue-winged olives hatches along with some Mahogany duns and

 10/27/16 The stream levels are still in good shape, flowing just a little above normal.
-There is
+There is a lot

-taking place.
 Brown trout are in the pre-spawn stage..

 11/03/16 The river is still flowing high with little to no wading opportunity.
-It is falling and should
+It is falling and should be

-Most of the brown trout are in the post-spawn stage.
+brown trout are in the post-spawn stage.

 11/10/16 Stream levels were high all last week but back down near normal now.
-Conditions
+Conditions are

-opportunity would come from fishing one of the Perfect Fly Matuka sculpin streamers.
+from fishing one of the Perfect Fly Matuka sculpin streamers.

-11/17/16 Remember that there is a big difference in the air temperature in the upper part of
+11/17/16 Remember that there is a big difference in the air temperature in the upper part of the

-Blue-winged olives hatches taking place along with cream midges.
+olives hatches taking place along with cream midges.

 11/24/16 The river is getting cold in the upper sections.
 We recommend fishing the middle and

 lower sections.
 The flows are just a little above normal levels.
-Midges, both creams and reds,
+Midges, both creams and reds, or

-The cloud cover should help them be more intense.
+cloud cover should help them be more intense.
 The Brown sculpin also is working good.

 12/01/16 I wouldn't consider fishing the upper or middle sections of the river if I were you.
 The

 water temperature is averaging in the mid thirties.
-The lower section is little warmer and
+The lower section is little warmer and midges

-the Brown and White Belly sculpin will still catch the larger trout.
+and White Belly sculpin will still catch the larger trout.

 12/08/16 This is a freestone river and that means the water temperature is going to always be